Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 Celtic motorcycle tank

-These awesome leather motorcycle saddlebags were designed and carved by Guy Whelan.
+These awesome leather motorcycle saddlebags with Celtic knots were designed and carved by Guy Whelan.
 Click here to read the details.

-Sue Barstow of Kenyon-Barstow Company sent us this photo of a beautiful stained glass panel she created - and she says she plans to design many more with the font!
+Sue Barstow of Kenyon-Barstow Company sent us this photo of a beautiful stained glass Celtic knot panel she created - and she says she plans to design many more with the font!

-Rickey Turner designed this spectacular stained glass doorway set with the font.
+Rickey Turner designed this spectacular stained glass doorway with the Celtic Knot Font.
 The photos show it on the workbench and installed.

 Tereena Clarke of Artecy Cross Stitch offers high-quality printable patterns, including some designed with the Celtic Knot Font, such as this lovely Celtic knot heart counted cross stitch pattern: